rra/remctl/README.md

 `--with-libevent`, `--with-libevent-include`, and `--with-libevent-lib` to indicate the install prefix, include directory, or library directory.

-remctl will automatically build with PCRE support if pcre-config or the PCRE library are found.
-You can pass `--with-pcre` to configure to specify the root directory where PCRE is installed, or set the include and library directories separately with `--with-pcre-include` and `--with-pcre-lib`.
-You can also set `PCRE_CONFIG` to point to a different pcre-config script, or do similar things as with `PATH_KRB5_CONFIG` described below.
+remctl will automatically build with PCRE support if PCRE2 or PCRE1 are found.
+As with libevent, remctl will use pkg-config if it's available to find the build flags for PCRE2.
+Use the same variables as documented by libevent to control which pkg-config is used, and override its results with `PCRE2_CFLAGS` and `PCRE2_LIBS`.
+For PCRE1, the `pcre-config` script will be used.
+You can set `PCRE_CONFIG` to point to a different pcre-config script, or do similar things as with `PATH_KRB5_CONFIG` described below.
+Alternately, you can bypass pkg-config by passing one or more of `--with-pcre2`, `--with-pcre2-include`, `--with-pcre2-lib`, `--with-pcre`, `--with-pcre-include`, or `--with-pcre-lib` to indicate the install prefix, include directory, or library directory.

 remctl will automatically build with GPUT support if the GPUT header and library are found.
 You can pass `--with-gput` to configure to specify the